darkorsa/cordo/README.md

 For background processing [Bernard](https://bernard.readthedocs.io/) library is used.

-Bernard supports several different drivers:

-- Google AppEngine
-- Doctrine DBAL
+Currently supported drivers are:

 - Flatfile
-- IronMQ
-- MongoDB
-- Pheanstalk
-- PhpAmqp / RabbitMQ
 - Redis Extension
-- Predis
-- Amazon SQS
-- Queue Interop

-This framework is configured with Redis Extention driver by default.
-Driver declaration is placed in `bootstrap/queue_factory.php` and can be changed there.
+The config file for queues where you can specify the driver to be used in your application is located here `config/queue.php`.

 If you want to make your Command to be queued just make it implementing `Cordo\Core\Application\Queue\MessageInterface` interface or just extend `Cordo\Core\Application\Queue\AbstractMessage` class.

 To launch background process that will process queued commands run in the console: